microsoft/presidio/docs/installation.md

 docker run -d -p 5002:5001 presidio/presidio-anonymizer
 ```

-## Further reading

-- For more information on developing locally, refer to the [setting up a development environment](development.md) section.
+For more information on developing locally, refer to the [setting up a development environment](development.md) section.

--